Makeup Ideas for a Vintage Femme Fatale

 I love the look of immaculate porcelain-like skin with a bit of a glow, and I’m addicted to Dr Irena Eris Face Contouring Palette.
 It’s only available in the EU so for my American readers I suggest the Pat McGrath Skin Fetish: Highlighter + Balm Duo.

-Choose red nail polish like The Red Velvet nail polish from Bésame, or Gucci 700 Crystal black.
+Choose red nail polish like the Dark Pansy or the Red Poppy from Manucurist, or Gucci 700 Crystal black.

 My nails break easily and I have to keep them very short, and that’s why for the purpose of this post, I decided to venture into applying fake nails.
 As you can see, they look great but I found it impossible to do anything while wearing them.